Blue Economy

 Gunter Pauli

-Some people dream to escape reality,
+Some dream to escape reality,

 others dream of changing reality.